-To allow for investigation, this form must be submitted at least 30 days prior to the event.
+To allow for investigation, this form must be submitted a minimum of 2 weeks prior to the event for guaranteed consideration.

 Approval of this form only covers the use of the requested media and in no way gives permission to use any UNI properties.
 Permission for use of UNI properties can only be given by the controlling department and/or through an event/grounds usage request.

 Definition of Fireworks, Pyrotechnics, Open Flame, and Flammable Set:

 - The term fire works or pyrotechnics shall mean a combustible or explosive mixture or any substance or combination of substances prepared for the purpose of producing a visual or audible effect by combustion, explosion, deflagration, or detonation

 - The term open flame shall mean any flame or ember that may be able to come in contact with a flammable surface including but not limited to matches, gas, or kerosene stoves or lamps, camp fires, charcoal, candles, sterno cans, cigarettes, and flares.

 - The term flammable sets shall mean any item that may cause a potential fire hazard including but not limited to vehicles, flash paper, compressed flammable gases, and heat lamps.

 Open Flame Permits may be approved on a conditional basis dependent on weather conditions such as drought, burn bans, high winds, etc. If weather at the time of the event doesn't allow for open flame, it may be rescheduled without a full two weeks notice.
 However, any attempt to conduct an event with open flame activities using a conditional permit, without approval of the University Fire and Loss Control Coordinator in the days leading up to the event, may result in denial of open flame activities in the future.